-Stephen A. Beebe Age: 76 Stephen A. Beebe was appointed a director of Mission in 1995 and served as Chairman of our Board of Directors from 2003 until 2020.
+until 2020.
 From 1993 until his retirement in 2002, Mr. Beebe served as the President and Chief Executive Officer of the J.R.
 Simplot Company, one of the largest privately held diversified agribusiness companies in the United States.
 He guided the Simplot Company through expansions in Canada, Mexico, Australia, China and Europe.
 Mr. Beebe continues to serve as a director for the Simplot Company, where he is a member of the Audit Committee.
 Mr. Beebe is also a co-manager of JRS Properties 111, which is a Simplot family partnership.
-He is a member of the executive committee of the United States Golf Association, in which he chairs the Audit Committee and Equipment Standards Committees.
-Director Since: 1995 Board Committees: Compensation Audit Nominating and Corporate Governance Mr. Beebe received a Juris Doctorate from the University of Idaho, is a member of the Idaho Bar Association (retired) and a graduate of the Stanford University Executive Program.
+He is a member of the executive committee of the United States Golf director for the Simplot Company, where he is a member of the Audit Committee.
+Mr. Beebe is also a co-manager of JRS Association, in which he chairs the Audit Committee and Equipment Standards Committees.
+Mr. Beebe received a Juris Doctorate from the University of Idaho, is a member of the Idaho Bar Association (retired) and a graduate of the Stanford University Executive Program.
 In 2002, Mr. Beebe was awarded an Honorary Doctorate of Agriculture Science from the University of Idaho.
-Stephen W. Bershad Stephen W. Bershad was appointed a director in 2012 and Chairman of our Board of Directors in 2020.
+Stephen W. Bershad was appointed a director in 2012 and Chairman of our Board of Directors in 2020.
 Mr. Bershad currently serves as the Chairman of the Board of Directors of Novanta Inc. (NASDAQ: NOVT), a manufacturer of highly engineered proprietary components sold to medical and advanced technology equipment manufacturers.
-Prior to his chairmanship with Novanta, Mr. Bershad was Chairman and Chief Executive Officer of Axsys Technologies, Inc., a manufacturer of surveillance and imaging Age: 79 equipment, from 1986 until 2009.
-Previously, he was a Managing Director of Lehman Brothers, Inc., an investment banking firm, and Director Since: 2012 its predecessor firms, where he held a series of senior management positions in private equity and mergers and acquisitions.
+Prior to his chairmanship with Novanta, Mr. Bershad was Chairman and Chief Executive Officer of Axsys Technologies, Inc., a manufacturer of surveillance and imaging equipment, from 1986 until 2009.
+Previously, he was a Managing Director of Lehman Brothers, Inc., an investment banking firm, and its predecessor firms, where he held a series of senior management positions in private equity and mergers and acquisitions.
 Until 2018, Mr. Bershad was Chairman of the Board of Directors of EMCOR Group (NYSE:EME), a Fortune 500 leader in mechanical and electrical construction, energy infrastructure and facilities services for a diverse range of businesses.
 Mr. Bershad is also an avocado grower in the Southern California area and has extensive experience in the avocado and lemon industry.
-Board Committees: None Mr. Bershad received a Bachelor of Science degree from the University of Southern California and a Juris Doctorate from the University of California at Los Angeles.
+Mr. Bershad received a Bachelor of Science degree from the University of Southern California and a Juris Doctorate from the University of California at Los Angeles.